oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

    .. image:: /user/img/marketing/web_catalogs/ResetProducts.png
       :alt: Click Reset Products next to the tabs

+7. To define a sort order for products

+   Each product selected in the All Added grid can have a sort order associated, that will define the default order it will appear in the frontend store.

+   ..note:: 0 is the highest priority, and you can input any positive decimal number.
+Empty values will be sorted last.

-7. This step applies only to the content nodes with more than one content variant.
+8. This step applies only to the content nodes with more than one content variant.

    When your collection is not selected as a default variant for the content node, you can define the condition when the product collection overrides the default content variant in the *Restrictions* section beneath the product collection preview.
 See :ref:`Configure Content Visibility <user-guide--marketing--web-catalog--content--visibility>` section for more information.

-8. Click **Save** when you have filled in the web catalog content node or keep adding the content variants.
+9. Click **Save** when you have filled in the web catalog content node or keep adding the content variants.

 .. _user-guide--marketing--web-catalog--default-content-variant: